 I’ve compiled a list of frequently asked questions that were important to address.
 However, you’re free to ask more questions about Koi diet in the comments section, and I’ll get back with thorough information.

-What is the best food for baby koi?
+What is the top product for babies?

 For young Koi, you need to keep the protein contents high for proper growth and defense against the diseases.
 The ones I mentioned in the article are well-suited for young Koi.
 However, my personal favorite food for Koi would be Blue Ridge Probiotic Plus Koi & Goldfish Food.